 - Others are new studies that have been quickly developed to inform the design of new programs aimed at mitigating the impacts of the crisis on health, livelihoods, learning, and other outcomes.

-A Global Hub that Centralizes Research and Policy Lessons (100+ projects)
+A Global Hub that Centralizes Research and Policy Lessons (more than 150 projects)

 - We are collaborating with peer organizations to centralize and share research, resources, and funding opportunities to inform global stakeholders and advocate for more funding to be allocated to economic responses, especially in the global south.

 Advising More than 20 Governments on Evidence-Based Approaches

 - Over the last five years, we have partnered with dozens of ministries in over 15 countries.
 Almost every partner we have (and new partnerships we have just formed) has urgent requests for data needs and evidence-informed advice.